-The present building was erected in the second half of the fifteenth century.
+The present building was erected in the second half of the 15th century.
 The tower and the sacristy were built several dozen years later.
-Probably around 1530, the walls in the interior of the temple were covered with figural paintings, and five years later the church was taken over by the Protestants.
+Probably around 1530, the walls in the interior of the church were covered with figural paintings, and five years later the church was taken over by the Protestants.
 At that time, the village became part of the Kołbacz domain, and the patronage over the church was taken over by the state, represented by domain managers.

-Pilch.J, Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012
+Pilch J., Kowalski S., Leksykon zabytków Pomorza Zachodniego i ziemi lubuskiej, Warszawa 2012

 Website zabytek.pl, Kościół parafialny pw.
 Matki Boskiej Różańcowej Wełtyń.